Bessbrook: Places of interest

 On the outskirts of the village is John Macneill's Craigmore Viaduct, known locally as the Eighteen Arches, built in 1851.
 The viaduct still carries the Dublin-Belfast railway line and with eighteen, (60 ft) twenty metre high arches, spanning about quarter of a mile (500 m), it was for a long time the longest bridge in Ireland.
 It is constructed from local granite.

 Derrymore House, a National Trust property open to the public, is nearby.
 It is an 18th-century thatched house set in over 100 acre of parkland and woodland.
 The Act of Union was drafted in the drawing room of the house in 1800.

+Sport

+Bessbrook United F.C. is an intermediate football club based in the town.
+They were founded in 1990 as a phoenix club to Bessbrook Athletic.
+They play in the Mid-Ulster Football League.
+They have won its top division to advance into the NIFL Premier Intermediate League.

 Demography

 Bessbrook is classified as an Intermediate Settlement by the Northern Ireland Statistics and Research Agency (NISRA), i.e. with a population between 2,500 and 4,999.

+2011 census

-On Census day (27 March 2011) there were 2,750 people living in Bessbrook.
+On census day in 2011, 27 March 2011, there were 2,750 people living in Bessbrook.
 Of these: